ISSUIUC/ISS-PCB/CONTRIBUTING.md

    - Do not edit files beyond the scope of your ticket for your project.
 This includes editing files in other project folders and other files in your project folder.
 This ensures you don't cause merge conflicts for someone else's work on another branch, and that the Project_Dev branch doesn't accidentally edit other projects in Main or other Project_Dev branches.
 Adding files to the KiCad Parts Library is allowed as long as the parts are related to your work.
 Rule #4 is the best way to ensure compliance.

-## **Ticket Branch Scope**
+8. ### **Focused Ticket Scope**

-When working within ticket branches the scope of work should stay hyperfocused on a specific task and not be generalized.
-This allows to finish the work on your ticket branch quickly, and then merge into the Project_Dev branch.
-Overall, this helps reduce merge conflicts later on because your work is more quickly preserved in the dev branch and you transition to newer up to date Ticket branches faster.
-For example. `Route-FCB-Sensors` is relatively focused, can be completed quickly, and has an easily defined end goal.
-However, `Finish-FCB` is a bit too broad which doesn't allow it to be quickly finished and merged into the Project_Dev branch.
-In the end, your work will be safer from merge conflicts the faster you merge into the Project_Dev branch and the newer the Ticket branch is.
+   - Ticket branches should be focused on completing a specific task.
+This allows you to finish the work faster, receive feedback faster, merge the branch into the Project_Dev branch faster, and start work on a newer up to date Ticket branch faster.
+For example `Route-FCB-Sensors` is relatively focused, but `Finish-FCB` is not and can have a broad interpretation.

+9. ### **Branch From Project_Dev**

+   - All Ticket branches should be created by branching off of the Project_Dev branch you are working within.
+Do not make any Ticket branches off of main.

+## **Branch Protection**

+The `main` and `Project_Dev` branches should be locked down and require pull requests to add new work.
+Even admins should have to abide by these restrictions.

 <br/>

 # **Pull Requests** 🧲

 Pull requests (PRs) are how to submit work for peer review and merge into Project_Dev branches or main.
 Submit pull requests as soon as possible in the development cycle to recieve feedback early.
+It is recomended that PRs and comments are made through GitHub.com and not via the command line.

 ## **Peer Review Guidelines**